 Some of the main issues you may face with aluminum include:

-According to Thumbtack, which compiles project estimates from millions of users each year and tracks estimates from local professionals, you can expect to pay between $4,000 and $8,000 for a modest 2,000-square-foot home, and that’s just for the wiring itself.
+According to Thumbtack, which compiles project estimates from millions of users each year and tracks estimates from local professionals, you can expect to pay between $4,000 and $8,000 for wiring a modest 2,000-square-foot home.

-Other costs include repairing torn walls, which can add another $2,000 or more to the total; upgrading the electrical service panel to conduct more power, which can cost between $1,300 and $3,000; and installing new outlets and switches, which averages around $100-$150 each (but can cost more).
+Other costs can include repairing torn walls, which may add another $2,000 or more to the total; upgrading the electrical service panel to conduct more power, which can cost between $1,300 and $3,000; and installing new outlets and switches, which averages around $100-$150 each (but can cost more).

 |Permits and inspections||$200 – $900|

-Other cost considerations include the age of the home (since wiring can be harder to reach in other properties), opening walls, and the total number of rooms that need rewiring.
-A complete rewiring is also time-consuming and disruptive, so you may need to relocate while it’s happening.
+Other cost considerations include the age of the home (since wiring can be harder to reach in older properties), opening walls, and the total number of rooms that need rewiring.
+A complete rewiring is also time consuming and disruptive, so you may need to relocate while it’s happening.
 Expect the process to take 3-10 days.

 When it comes to electrical wiring, copper beats aluminum.
-However, there is nothing inherently wrong with aluminum wiring and it doesn’t have to be a blocker to getting your home sold.
-Be transparent with buyers, have a licensed electrician evaluate the condition of the wiring, and determine a path forward based on your selling needs and financial footing.
+However, there is nothing inherently wrong with aluminum wiring in a house and it doesn’t have to be an impediment to getting your home sold.
+Be transparent with buyers, have a licensed electrician evaluate the condition of the wiring, and determine a path forward based upon your selling needs and financial footing.

 Header Image Source: (Yaroslav Muzychenko / Unsplash)